Tamarac Man John Kless Accused Of Threatening Members Of Congress

 “You’re gonna die, don’t wanna, don’t do that (expletive), boy.
 You’ll be your death bed (expletive), along with all the rest of you Democrats.
 So if you want death, keep that (expletive) up, (expletive).”

-“I’m grateful to the Capitol Police and Florida law enforcement for protecting me, my staff, and our constituents from a threat made this week.
-I’m running for President to make changes to our gun laws through the democratic process.
-There should be a respectful debate on this issue.
-But threatening violence is the lowest form of communication and has no place in our community.
-Further, if your response to a lawmaker proposing to make it harder for dangerous people to get dangerous weapons is to threaten to kill that lawmaker, you have proven exactly why we need more restrictions on firearm possession.”

-After Swalwell, Kless then called the office of Rep. Rashida Tlaib, from Michigan, and left a voicemail, according to the criminal complaint.

-“Tell your Taliban friend (Rep. Ilhan Omar) to shut the (expletive) up about 9/11, this ain’t Trump’s fault, bitch, it’s all your people’s fault.
-You’re the (expletive) who drove the planes into the buildings, bitch.”
+Kless then called the office of Rep. Rashida Tlaib, a Muslim and, according to the criminal complaint, said, “Tell your Taliban friend (Rep. Ilhan Omar) to shut the (expletive) up about 9/11, this ain’t Trump’s fault, bitch, it’s all your people’s fault.
+You’re the (expletive) who drove the planes into the buildings.”

-Tlaib and Omar were the first two Muslim women elected to Congress.

-“You know what, she’s getting death threats bitch.
-So are you, Alright?
+“You know what, she’s getting death threats.
+So are you, alright?
 You’re lucky they’re just threats.
 (Expletive) ‘Cuz the day when the bell tolls, whore, and this country comes to a war, there will be no more threats.
 Your life will be on the (expletive) line.
 All of you.
 There’s people like me out there, millions and millions of us who hate you (expletives), man, for what you done on 9/11.”

-The third call went to the office of Senator Cory Booker, from New Jersey, and it focused on race.
+The third call went to the office of Senator Corey Booker, from New Jersey, and it focused on race.

 “Yeah I got a comment for you, you stupid (expletive) (expletive).
-Do you think that if Trump, who’s the bad guy here… After that (expletive) Taliban bitch said that (expletive) about 9/11?
+Do you think that if Trump, who’s the bad guy here… After that (expletive) Taliban (expletive) said that (expletive) about 9/11?
 Just some people did it.
-Maybe some (expletive) got did it you (expletive) monkey.
-You’re a (expletive) disgrace.
+Maybe some (expletive) got did it you (expletive) You’re a (expletive) disgrace.
 We need to kill all you (expletive) man, every (expletive) one of you man.”

 Investigators traced the phone’s number to a T-Mobile account registered to Kim and John Kless.